What is a Public Information Request?

 Open Government page explains where more documents -- mostly financial records of how we spend your tax dollars -- can be found.

 Where can I get police records?

-Law Enforcement agencies keep arrest records and accidents reports.
+Law Enforcement agencies keep arrest records and accident reports.
 You must go to the agency that made the report or arrest to request these kinds of records.
 Collin County government does not keep police records.
-Please contact the Collin County Sheriff’s Office for more information or for jail records.
+For example, if you want an accident report in which the Plano Police Department responded, you need to contact Plano Police, not the county.
+Please contact the Collin County Sheriff’s Office for more information from their

 Where can I get court records?

-All court records criminal or civil; traffic, misdemeanor, divorce or felony are kept by clerks of the courts in which the case was filed, and can only be obtained through them.
+All court records -- criminal or civil; traffic, misdemeanor, divorce or felony -- are kept by the clerks of the courts in which the case was filed, and can only be obtained through them.
 If you need to look up a case, please visit our

 What do copies cost?

 Generally, the county charges $0.10 per copy page.
 Here is a more

 detailed fee list for the Public Information Act.
 Keep in mind, copy costs from court clerks for court records may be different.

 No. You can ask to view the records and then decide what you want copied, if you wish.